RohitAmdahl/auction_website/README.md

 - View listings also when not logged in.
 - Registered user can Bid on the items.
 - Non Registered user can not Bid on the items.
-- Search with tags example car, water, clock etc.
+- Search with TITLE example yellow.

 ### Run CLI in terminal